NextCenturyCorporation/mcs-scene-generator/README.md

 - `tube_wide`
 - `turtle_on_wheels`

-The Eval 3 Spatio-Temporal Continuity scenes only use the following target and non-target object types:
+The Eval 3 Spatio-Temporal Continuity scenes, and all the Eval 4 scenes, only use the following target and non-target object types:

 - `car_1`
 - `cylinder`